algorithmica-org/algorithmica/content/english/hpc/cpu-cache/hw-prefetching.md

 weight: 5
 ---

+- Taking advantage of this free concurrency, it is often beneficial to *prefetch* data that you will likely be accessing soon, if you know its location.
+You can do this explicitly by using a separate instruction or just by accessing any byte in its cache line, but the most frequent patterns, such as linearly iterating forward or backward over an array, prefetching is already handled by hardware.

 In the bandwidth benchmark, we iterated over array and fetched its elements.
 Although separately each memory read in that case is not different from the fetch in pointer chasing, they run much faster because they can are overlapped: and in fact, CPU issues read requests in advance without waiting for the old ones to complete, so that the results come about the same time as the CPU needs them.

 In fact, this sometimes works even when we are not sure which instruction is going to be executed next.
 Consider the following example: